HathorNetwork/hathor-wallet-mobile/QA.md

     1. Go to the **Settings** page
     1. Turn **off** the `push-notifiation` feature toggle
     1. Send HTR to this wallet
-        1. Wait 3-5 min
-        1. You should **not** receive any notification
+        1. Wait some minutes to guarantee you won't receive any notifications for this tx
 1. **Try to send a notification with `push-notification` feature toggle turned on**
     1. Go to the **Settings** page
     1. Turn **on** the `push-notifiation` feature toggle
     1. Send HTR to this wallet
-        1. Wait 3-5 min
-        1. You should **not** receive any notification (because the settings `Enable Push Notification` is disabled)
+        1. Wait some minutes to guarantee you won't receive any notifications for this tx (because the settings `Enable Push Notification` is disabled)
 1. **Send a token after turn on `Enable Push Notification` option**
     1. Turn on the `push-notification` feature toggle
     1. Go to the **Push Notification** page
     1. Turn **on** the `Enable Push Notification` option
     1. Send HTR to this wallet
-        1. Wait 3-5 min
+        1. Wait until the notification arrives
         1. You should receive a notification of new transaction without show amounts
             > There is a new transaction in your wallet.
     1. Dismiss the notification